kemitix/outputcapture/README.md

 not strictly nested (i.e. A starts, B starts, B finishes, A finishes) then `System.out` and `System.err` will not be restored properly once capturing is finished and a `OutputCaptureException` will be thrown.

+Output is only captured if it on the main thread the submitted `ThrowningCallable` is running on.
+If a new thread is created within the callable, then any output will not be captured from that thread.